May 12, 2021

 In November last year, I came across the ethical move and reached out to the team to see if there was a way for us to work together.
 I received a very warm welcome by every member of the team and in December 2020 I joined them with two main goals in mind: handle a website migration and optimization and tackle the research needed to build our ethical marketing standard like those of fair trade and organic.

-Come March it was the time in my degree to find an internship or Industrial Placement Course as it is called in my university.
+Come March it was the time during my degree when I needed to find an internship or Industrial Placement Course as it is called in my university.
 I was to spend the better part of two months working full time with an organization in the industry and the obvious choice in my mind was to take this opportunity to deep dive with the ethical move.

 Video Transcript & Description: